LaskaKit/IoT_Attendance/README.md

 # LasKKit_IoT_Attendance
-  Simple Attendance with Google Sheet
+  Simple Attendance with Google Sheet and ESP8266